RX-M/web-public/self-study/ckad-mod-3/ckad-mod-3-content.md

   pods      1     3

 No LimitRange resource.

-$
 </code></pre>

-Once create, quotas are visible in the describe output for a given namespace.
+Once created, quotas are visible in the describe output for a given namespace.

 As this quota has hard enforcement, any requests that would violate a quota in a namespace is rejected, generating an error: